jcfranco/dev-summit-2019-customizing-widgets/demos/custom-compass-start/STEPS.md

 };
 ```

 Add variables for the state of the `CompassViewModel` to see if the widget is currently `disabled`.
+Add them to the top of the `render()` method.

 ```ts
 const { state } = this.viewModel;